What is Probate?

 The probate process involves an application being made to the probate court for the issue of a legal document known as a grant of probate (if there is a will) or a grant of letters of administration (when there is no will).
 This document is needed to deal with the assets of a deceased person such as collect monies from a bank account, sell shares, or collect monies under a life insurance policy.

-Typically in our experience you will need probate to:
+In our experience you will typically need probate to:

 Applying for Probate : When To Get Help